adaliea/adaliea.github.io/_posts/2025-10-16-I-Dont-Talk-About-Being-Trans.md

 and to think about how I can "build my resume" to get a "good job" once I graduate.
 Her looking so far ahead in my life that she failed to see I was struggling so hard to make it to the next day.

-Towards the end of November, I ended up telling the world I was trans in an Instagram post.
+Towards the end of November, I ended up telling the world I was trans in an Instagram story.
 I still wasn't presenting as a girl most of the time, but I was tired of keeping my identity to myself.
 IRL, however, I still didn't say anything about my gender identity and no one really asked.
 I didn't have the confidence to tell people that I'd like them to use different pronouns and a different name.